 Reporting and printing in Oracle APEX

-• Built-in PDF and Excel Download: You can configure classic reports, interactive reports, and interactive grids to allow users to download reports in PDF or Excel format directly from APEX.
+Built-in PDF and Excel Download: You can configure classic reports, interactive reports, and interactive grids to allow users to download reports directly from APEX in PDF or Excel format.

-• Native Printing: APEX 20.1 and later versions support native printing, which enables users to print reports directly from their web browser without needing an external print server.
-It produces a PDF file which includes formatting options such as highlighting, column grouping, and column breaks.
+Native Printing: APEX 20.1 and later versions support native printing, which enables users to print reports directly from their web browser without needing an external print server.
+It produces a PDF file with formatting options such as highlighting, column grouping, and column breaks.

-• External Print Server: You can configure APEX to use an external print server, such as Oracle BI Publisher or APEX Office Print, for more advanced printing features and customizations.
+External Print Server: For more advanced printing features and customisations, you can configure APEX to use an external print server, such as Oracle BI Publisher or APEX Office Print.

 There are three main types of reports in Oracle APEX: interactive grids, interactive reports and classic reports.

-• Interactive reports are similar to interactive grids but offer more formatting options.
-User can hide columns and save custom report view.
+Interactive reports are similar to interactive grids but offer more formatting options.
+Users can hide columns and save custom report views.

 External server printing